YamacYurtsever/gdaymate/README.md

 ##### Client Loop

 1. Get the content
+2. Handle if command
-2. Get the timestamp
+3. Get the timestamp
-3. Send the text message
+4. Send the text message

 ##### Send Message